abel8ai/drones_dispatch/README.md

 **PAYLOADS**

 *GET*

-api/v2/payloads - get all payloads
+api/v2/payloads - Get all payloads

 *POST*

-api/v2/payloads/create - create a new payload
+api/v2/payloads/create - Create a new payload

 To test these endpoints please refer to this postman collection, where all the parameters are set